Last updated on October 14th, 2023

-Year by year, our teeth wear down, and they get discolored, or more seriously, we have tooth decay or gum disease that leads to teeth loss.
-Thanks to the higher technology and awareness today, we can prevent many of these problems, or we can, at least, extend the functionality and good looking of our teeth.
+Year by year, our teeth wear down, and they get discolored, or more seriously, we have tooth decay or gum disease that leads to tooth loss.
+Thanks to the higher technology and awareness today, we can prevent many of these problems, or we can, at least, extend the functionality and good look of our teeth.
 However, some people may not be so careful about their teeth; or they care for their dental health, but some other factors might lead them to have the same dental problems.

 Fortunately, recovery is still possible.
 As part of this recovery, each tooth in your mouth might have a unique problem, or each tooth might need a specific treatment.
 This means lots of treatment time and higher costs.
-All on four dental implants, however, offer you a quick and affordable solution.
+All-on-four dental implants, however, offer you a quick and affordable solution.

-What Are All On Four Dental Implants?
+What Are All-On-4 Dental Implants?

 The technique used in all on four dental implants uses a permanent denture on which the teeth are put across.
 The denture is placed on four implants which are screwed in the jawbone at different angles.
 The different angles keep your denture robustly and give your teeth a seamless look so that your teeth look natural and strong.

-Who Needs All On Four Treatment?
+Who Needs All-On-4 Treatment?

 Nevertheless, you should always discuss the alternatives with your dentist as each patient and each case is unique.

-How Long Do All On Four Implants Last?
+How Long Do All-On-4 Implants Last?

 All on four dental implants need only oral sedation.
 Thus the recovery period is pretty short.
 Your sedation is expected to wear off within 3-5 hours.
 This might require a friend or a family member to drive you home after the operation.